wircho/Apollonius/README.md

 ### Undo/Redo

-Each `Canvas` instance has a built in `UndoManager`. the following properties and methods of `Canvas` are forwarded to and from it:
+Each `Canvas` instance has a built-in [`UndoManager`](https://developer.apple.com/documentation/foundation/undomanager). the following properties and methods of `Canvas` are forwarded to and from it:

 ```swift
 func undo()